Being a responsible traveler is, now more than ever, a must.

 Volunteer for an actual cause

 There is an ongoing trend among the backpackers’ community that suggests you can travel the world for free or at least for very very cheap, if you pick random jobs along the way.
 This is not the right post to get into a discussion about free travel (which is a myth, by the way).
-All I want to say is that, if you really want to be a responsible traveler, you really need to pick the jobs you do along the way (and where and how you do them) wisely.
+All I want to say is that you need to pick the jobs you do along the way (and where and how you do them) very wisely.

 You know that receptionist or hostel job in exchange for a bed in Antigua Guatemala?
 It surely helps you to save a whopping $5 to $10 USD per day.
 You will celebrate your savings; and at the same time the hostel owner will celebrate not having to actually pay a stipend; but the local who’d get that job instead will be left unable to support his family.